RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2016-09-09-Quick-Hits-and-Some-Mischief.md

 Anyhow!
 That was completely tangential, but I miss having a real password management solution, and the automation this enables.

 That brings us to todays topic:  *Shoot.
 What's that account's password again?
-It's running as a service, surely we can find it!*
+It's running a scheduled task, surely we can find it!*

 ## Scheduled Task Credentials